ayago/Card_Games_Java/pusoydos/README.md

 ### `GameState`

 The `GameState` encapsulates the current state of `Game`.
 It acts as the application visible equivalent of `Game`.
-By using this concept, the module effectively hides the entity package from requiring application level modules.
-The `Game` constructor
+By using this concept, the module effectively hides the entity package from application level modules.
+The `Game` entity has a constructor that accepts a `GameState` instance.
+Before property assignment, this constructor executes validation logic to ensure that the `Game` instance is always valid during the execution of a command.

 ### `GameRepository`